JHebenstreit48/coding-notes-react/public/HTMLNotes/HTMLCode.md

 - h6: The smallest and least important heading on the page.

-- input: Used to create a box for user input, like typing your name or selecting a checkbox.
+- input: Is used to create a box for user input, like typing your name or selecting a checkbox.

 - label: Describes or names an input field so users know what to enter, like “Name:” next to a text box.